can i keep my ex from leaving state

 Communication

-Even if you aren’t able to visit your children in person as often, you have other options for keeping in contact.
+Even if you aren’t able to visit your children in person as often, you still have other ways to stay in touch.

 Though there may be a great physical distance, you can remain an active part of your child’s life.